Skip to main content

 There is a chronobiology argument for late-afternoon or early-evening training: core temperature is naturally higher, joints are warmer, peak strength tends to be highest.
 In summer, that argument inverts.
 The same time window that maximizes physiological readiness also maximizes environmental thermal load.
 Early-morning training, before ambient temperature climbs, is typically the better summer compromise.

-Atkinson and Reilly 1996 review (Sports Medicine) on circadian variation in performance laid out the trade: athletes lose roughly 3 to 5 percent of peak strength when training at 06:00 versus 18:00 under thermoneutral conditions.
-In summer, the heat penalty at 18:00 can easily exceed 5 percent.
+Atkinson 1996, reviewing circadian variation in performance for Sports Medicine, laid out the trade: muscle strength follows a daily rhythm that peaks in the late afternoon and early evening, so a 06:00 session starts from a lower baseline than an 18:00 one under thermoneutral conditions.
+In summer, that morning deficit is often smaller than the heat penalty you pay by training at 18:00.
 Morning training is rarely the lab-optimal window, but it is often the practically optimal window from June through August.
 The caveat: warm up longer.
 A morning lifter needs 10-15 minutes of progressive ramp work to reach the joint temperature that an evening lifter has for free.

 Gym environment: AC, fan, hydration access